Mortgage protection insurance vs. life insurance - what's the difference?

 How do I get mortgage protection insurance?

-That said, it is generally not as commonly sold in Australia as it used to be, and several major lenders have stopped offering it to new customers in recent years.
+Lenders sometimes sell mortgage protection insurance policies to homeowners when they take out a mortgage, or they may be offered by separate insurers.
+That said, these policies are generally not as commonly sold in Australia as they used to be, and several major lenders have stopped offering them to new customers in recent years.

 If you are considering taking out a mortgage protection policy, be sure to read the product disclosure statement carefully and check with the provider about any exclusions, waiting periods or other terms and conditions that might apply before proceeding.
 Bear in mind that you may not need mortgage protection insurance if you already have separate life and income protection cover, such as through your super fund.
 Seek independent financial advice if you need it.

-And remember, if you end up getting into difficulty repaying your loan, you may have other options that mean an insurance policy may not be as necessary, such as using your lender’s financial hardship policy or speaking with a financial counsellor.
+Remember that if you have difficulty repaying your loan, other options may be available that could make an insurance policy unnecessary, such as using your lender’s financial hardship policy or speaking with a financial counsellor.

 Key differences between mortgage protection insurance and life insurance